Dongyang: Culture

 A famous local tradition in Dongyang is the virgin boy egg (童子尿煮鸡蛋 (Tóngzǐ Niào Zhǔ Jīdàn)), an annual tradition in early spring time where the urine of prepubertal school boys preferably under 10 years is collected and boiled with eggs and then sold (for 1.50 yuan around twice the price of a regular boiled egg.) and eaten, it is said "it tastes like spring".
 In 2008, Dongyang recognized the eggs as "local intangible cultural heritage."

 Transport

-Dongyang is approximately one and a half hours by train from Shanghai, where it is also possible to catch a long-distance bus（about 4 hours）.
+Dongyang is approximately one and a half hours by train from Shanghai, where it is also possible to catch a long-distance bus (about 4 hours).
 Close to Dongyang is Yiwu, which is a 25-minute taxi ride away.
 Hangzhou is approximately two-hour taxi from Dongyang.

+Jinyidong line, a metro line to Yiwu and downtown Jinhua, also serves Dongyang including Hengdian World Studios.